Best Mindbody alternative for pilates studios in 2026

 The migration reality

 Most studios overestimate the migration cost.
 The standard CSV export from Mindbody is free, covers the data fields needed for migration, and is usually pulled in under an hour.
-The complete-record export at the reported four-hundred-pound fee is rarely necessary; the standard export plus a few hours of manual review covers what's needed for most studios.
+Mindbody's full Subscriber Data Export carries a $500 fee but is rarely necessary; the standard export plus a few hours of manual review covers what's needed for most studios.

 Junocal handles the migration directly through the founder for the first months of public availability.
 The migration is free in the first thirty days with a two-hundred-pound (or two-hundred-dollar) credit on the first month's subscription.
 Other operator-friendly platforms have similar migration support patterns.